 - The dialogue tag (“he announced”) tries to inject false excitement into the scene.

-Two simple changes will help a great deal:
+I’d like to suggest two simple changes that should help a great deal:

 - Don’t make your characters shout unless they’re trying to attract someone’s attention across a crowded room, or scream unless they’re absolutely terrified, or cry out unless they’re shocked and amazed.
 Have them simply say things.
 In other words, make sure your verbs make emotional sense in context with the scene and the dialogue.